For the volunteers who count fish returning from the sea to freshwater, this has been the loneliest year ever.

 Fishing communities in Massachusetts are in such bad shape that Gov. William Weld last week requested emergency financial aid from the federal government.
 Thousands of fishermen are in danger of losing their homes and boats this spring, Weld said.

 Aside from devotees of wild fish, however, consumers may not notice a shortage of fish at the supermarket.
-In recent years, farm fish raised in pens in Norway or South America have flooded the market, driving down the price of fish.
+In recent years, farm fish raised in pens in Norway or South America have flooded the market, driving down the price.

-Who is exactly at fault in the decline is much debated.
+Who is at fault in the decline is much debated.

-Old-time fishermen blame factory trawlers boats the size of football fields that use sonar and satellite communications to track huge schools of fish in remote areas.
+Old-time fishermen blame factory trawlers _ boats the size of football fields that use sonar and satellite communications to track huge schools of fish.

 "You can boil it all down to the fact that there are far too many fishermen and not enough fish," said Dick Schaefer, the conservation director of the national fisheries service.